 Model Chapter Bylaws

-These guidelines also encourage chapters to plan effectively and set annual goals that support the Association's Visions and Goals, develop collaborative efforts to strengthen the flow of information throughout all levels of the association, and promote unity throughout the association.
+The objectives encourage chapters to plan effectively and set annual goals that support the Association's Strategic Plan, develop collaborative efforts to strengthen the flow of information through all levels of the Association, and promote unity throughout the Association.

 Benefits Program Policy Statement

 Any ALA chapter that wishes to enter into an agreement with a benefit provider must obtain written approval from ALA Headquarters.

 Chapters can secure approval when the proposed agreement complements, and is not in competition with, existing or proposed contracts of the parent organization.
 Current chapter benefit programs may be renewed with prior written approval from headquarters.
 Approval to renew the agreement can be granted if the agreement does not compete with existing or proposed contracts of the parent organization.

 Chapter leaders should refer vendors who are interested in establishing nationwide and/or international benefit programs to headquarters.